eclipse td510 mk2

 To explain this a little further, you could say that the cabinet is suspended around the driver by the "diffusion stay", which is secured to the speaker stand.
 This creates a "floating" cabinet around the driver.
 It is to the diffusion stay that the drive unit is held firmly in place via the "mass anchor" - this effectively makes every part of this design a single solid part of the table top stands, except for the cabinet itself.

-As you can see from the cutaway detail above, rather than the reflex port being a straight plastic or cardboard tube glued to the cabinet, the rear port of the TD510 Mk2 is a constantly changing radius, and an integral part of the cabinet moulding.
+As you can see from the cutaway detail above, rather than the reflex port being a plastic or cardboard tube glued to the cabinet, the rear port of the TD510 Mk2 is a constantly changing radius, and an integral part of the cabinet moulding itself.

 The compact TD510 Mk2 speakers have a powerful motor system due to their high magnetic flux density.